asarjou/rf_nb_audio_data/README.txt

 	The original dataset

 These models files have all been produced in Matlab_R2020b using the Statistics and Machine Learning Toolbox, Bioinformatics Toolbox and Optimisation Toolbox.
 The final model testing should run with the Statistics and Machine Learning Toolbox.
-Final model testing has been done on City, University of London Lab Computers which use Matlab_R2020a and results that are the exact same as the poster can be achieved.